David Grabosky, Board Chair

 public corporations, wholesale and retail distribution operations; real estate interests

 (commercial and residential developers, managers, contractors); transportation logistics; and telecommunications companies.
 He lives in Miami and has 2 children.

 Cathy Branch, Director of Grants & Administration

 Cathy has been at CHF since March 1985.
-She has a B.S. in Public Administration from University of D.C.
-In her role she oversees grants and contracts for the agency, as well as administrative services.
+She has a B.S. in Public Administration from the University of D.C.
+In her role, she oversees grants and contracts for the agency, as well as administrative services.
 Cathy lives in Coconut Creek and has three children and five grandchildren